 - I chew my food well.
-By eating more slowly, I feel more satisfied and nourished with less food and experience better digestion.
+By eating slower, I feel more satisfied and nourished with less food and experience better digestion.

 - I eat minimally, or not at all, after nightfall and ideally eat my main nutritious meals at breakfast, at midday, or by 6pm.

-6. Sleep: Allow yourself enough sleep to rest your body nightly, thus recharging your batteries and supporting your immune strength to protect you from illness.
+Sleep: Allow yourself enough sleep to rest your body nightly, thus recharging your batteries and supporting your immune strength to protect you from illness.
 We do want more rest and sleep during the colder Winter months.
 If you don’t currently sleep well, look at your sleep hygiene as well as consider natural remedies before turning to sleeping pills.
 Check out the Healing Sleep video on my Elson Haas MD YouTube channel.

 Supplements: Take appropriate nutritional and herbal supplements for your body’s ideal function and health.
 Popular ones these days include probiotics, vitamin D, omega-3 oils, magnesium, and vitamins C and the various Bs.
 What do you believe you need?
 Consider a consultation with an expert to help you assess your health and decide what natural supplements might be best for you.
-For Covid protection we want to support healthy immunity with our 5 Keys (Nutrition, Exercise, Stress Management, Sleep, Attitude) and also supplement with Vitamins D, C, A and zinc.
+For Covid and any infection protection we want to support healthy immunity with our 5 Keys (Nutrition, Exercise, Stress Management, Sleep, Attitude) and also supplement with Vitamins D, C, A and zinc.

 Attitude: Maintain an attitude of health in caring for and loving your body so that you will follow healthy habits year around.
 Your body is your only lifelong possession, so treat it in a loving way.
 A key to good health is attitude.
 How is yours?
 How can you improve it?